supabase/supavisor/README.md

   - Within 90% throughput as compared to `PgBouncer` running `pgbench` locally
 - Scalable
   - 1 million Postgres connections on a cluster
-  - 250_000 idle connections on a single 16 core node with 64GB of ram
+  - 250_000 idle connections (should specify that these are client connections) on a single 16 core node with 64GB of ram
 - Multi-tenant
   - Connect to multiple different Postgres instances/clusters
 - Single-tenant
-  - Easy drop-in replacement for `PgBouncer`
+  - Easy drop-in replacement for `PgBouncer` (this would require deploying an entirely separate Elixir app though so isn't as easy.
+Can be something like good alternative to PgBouncer while offering high availably that PgBouncer doesn't have since it lives on database instance)
 - Pool mode support per tenant
   - Transaction
 - Cloud-native